martin-garaj/quad_soc/README.md

 # TL;DR
-Skip to **How to use this project** to see how to get to the relevant files.
+Skip to **How to use this repo** to see how to get to the relevant files.

 # Quad_SoC
 Quadcopter controller based on Altera Cyclone-V. The motivation of multi-processor system is fault tolerance, from sensor failures (the project gets data from up to 3 IMUs) to tolerance in processing errors (e.g. radio communication is handled by separate processor, such that main processor makes decisions when the signal is bad, without the need to handle UART communication and correction sum calculation).